rhysmoggs/ms4-morgan-and-co/README.md

 # Future Updates
 There are many planned updates arranged for the Morgan & Co website that include but are not limited to:

-* Blog
+* Blog.
 * Introduction of more social features such as:
-    - Social media links to share, comment, link etc
+    - Social media links to share, comment and link.
-    - Link email for subscription, mail etc
+    - Link email for subscription, email, newsletters etc.
-* Link social media for signing in/registering, subscription, mail etc
+* Link social media for signing in/signing up, subscription, e-mail etc.
-* Users able to:
-    - Delete profile
-    - Edit profile further
+* More user features.
-* More admin/superuser rights from the website:
+* More admin/superuser rights from the website itself (not just the admin portal):
-    - Create, Edit, Delete Categories
+    - Create, Edit, Delete Categories.
-    - Create, Edit, Delete Rooms
+    - Create, Edit, Delete Rooms.
-    - Create, Edit, Delete Specials
+    - Create, Edit, Delete Specials.
-* Quick-buy options directly from the product page
+* Quick-Buy options directly from the product pages.

 [Back to table of contents](#table-of-contents)